lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 Two strings, each prepended by an 0xAC 0x00.
 If we interpret 0xAC 0x00 as little endian, we get 0xAC = 172, the exact length of each string.
 Hence, it probably refers to the string length.

-Furthermore, if we interpret the first four bytes as little endian as well, we get 0x15D = 349, exactly 353-4.
+Furthermore, if we interpret the first four bytes as little endian, we get 0x15D = 349, exactly 353-4.
 This is likely the packet size minus the 4 bytes used to store the packet size.

 The fifth byte, 0x07, seems out of place.
 It would be safe to assume that this is a packet id of sorts.